 Because everything at Wat Tam Wua is provided for you for free the one thing that they ask in return is that you take your visit seriously.
 Participation in the daily schedule is not optional.
-But as I said it is not overbearing in anyway.
-I found the schedule very relaxing once I get used to it.
-You will also know when it is time to do something by the ringing of the giant bonsha (a really big bell or gong)
+But as I said it is not overbearing in any way.
+I found the schedule very relaxing once I got used to it.
+You will also know when it is time to do something by the ringing of the giant bonsha (a really big gong.)

 Wat Pah Tam Wua,

 The driver will drop you off alongside the road in front of the Wat Tam Wua sign and get you pointed in the right direction, but you will still have about a 1 ½ km walk to actually get to the monastery, so pack light if you can.

 The day before you would like to leave talk to the coordinator and she will give you a list of transportation times so that you can walk back out to the main road and catch a ride to either Mae Hong Son or Pai.